 more about the history of the stud itself?

-A: my Father and mother started Ascot Stud in 1966 and after I Qualified as a vet in 1983 I have run the farm ever since and
+A: my father and mother started Ascot Stud in 1966 and after I Qualified as a vet in 1983 I have run the farm ever since and

-we have had numerous stallions including the champion sire Al Mufti whose son Captain Al was also a champion sire and have Bred the winners of both the Durban July in Bold Silvano and The Presidents Challenge with Coral Fever along with a host of other Group 1 winners.
+we have had numerous stallions including the champion sire Al Mufti whose son Captain Al was also a champion sire and have Bred the winners of both the Durban July in Bold Silvano and The Presidents Challenge with Coral Fever along with a host of other Group 1 winner.

 Q: You are also an equine vet.
 Is there any incident you would like to share about a horse recovering?

-A: Our champion sire Al Mufti was bought with a suspensory injury from Sheik Hamdan out of America and he went to Stud and also had six months off training, then went back to training with the Maestro Terence Millard to win three races in a row and run a short head second in the Durban July despite losing a shoe in the race .
+A: Our champion sire Al Mufti was bought with a suspensory injury from Sheik Hamdan out of America and he went to Stud and also had six months off training, then went back to training with the Maestro Terence Millard to win three races in a row and run a short-head second in the Durban July despite losing a shoe in the race .

 Q: What do you enjoy doing outside of racing and breeding?
 The decade is about to end.
 What were the big records you broke in the decade and what is on your bucket list for the next decade?

 A: I enjoy playing golf with my school friends and also my racing clients who have become great friends over the years and we all regards ourselves as a great big family addicted to a great athlete The Horse.